-Kate Daniel has been teaching for eight years in Southern California and is the author of Second Grade Sparkle in Sixth where she writes about her adventures as a new upper grade teacher.
+Kate Daniel has been teaching for eight years in Southern California and is the author of Second Grade Sparkle in Sixth, where she writes about her adventures as a new upper grade teacher.
 She loves literacy instruction at all grades and is passionate teaching kids to think!
 Her favorite types of lessons involve a lot of student control, discussion, strategic questioning, and collaboration.
-You can find great primary ideas on her blog and her store – and her upper grade resources are growing!
+You can find great primary ideas on her blog and in her store – and her upper grade resources are growing!

-Top Image Source: Anthony Kelly Thank you Anthony!
+Top Image Source: Anthony Kelly – Thank you, Anthony!